 - 1 yellow onion small, diced small

 - 1 teaspoon dried rubbed sage

-- Place all ingredients except for the parmesan in the slow cooker.
-Cook on high for 2 to 3 hours or on low for 4 to 6 hours.
-Just until the liquid is absorbed and rice is tender.
-Stir in the cheese until melted.
-Serve and enjoy!
+- Place all ingredients, except the butternut squash and parmesan, in the slow cooker.
+Cook on high for 2 to 3 hours or on low for 4 to 5 hours.
+Add butternut squash the last hour and continue cooking just until the liquid is absorbed and rice is tender.
+Stir in the cheese and serve.

 Tag @skinnyms on Instagram or hashtag it #skinnyms